 Studies of children in deprived communities demonstrate that some children cope better than others with difficult environments and events.
 These resilient children showed particular strengths in:

 It seems that while everyone has some degree of resilience to life events, some characteristics help people to be more resilient than others in similar situations.

-Similarly, the American Psychological Association (2016) has identified several factors for resilience in adults.
-These are similar to the factors identified for resilient children, but include self-awareness and self-management.
+The American Psychological Association (2014) has identified several factors for resilience in adults.
+These include:

 Activity 1 Strengths of resilient people